RichardDShipman/RichardDShipman/README.md

 Here is a list of past projects I have worked on, with links to related GitHub repositories if they are available.

 1. Glycoproteomics Knowledge Database Development
-- Developed a Neo4j graph database for glycomics, integrating public and proprietary multi-omics data to enhance biomarker discovery for various disease indications.
+- Developed a Neo4j graph database for glycomics, integrating public multi-omics data.
 2. Glycoproteomics Mass Spectrometry Deep Learning Pipeline (https://github.com/Vennbiosciences/D-Va-GlycoML)
 - Optimized a Python-based machine learning pipeline for glycoproteomics mass spectrometry, improving the accuracy of N-glycopeptide identification using deep learning models to analyze fragmentation patterns.
 3. N-Linked Glycoform Categorization (10.1016/j.mcpro.2021.100081)